Best for food – Berlin

 ‘Cologne is the perfect destination for a Christmas market/theme park trip.
 There are seven different market locations and the city is largely pedestrianised.
 The chocolate museum is an ideal accompaniment, as is the climb to the top of the cathedral. ’ AKS Lytham

-Ready to book your school trip to Germany’s Christmas markets?
+Ready to book your trip?

-Contact us today for further information, or to request your tailor-made quote.
+Contact us today for further information.